run-ai/docs/docs/admin/runai-setup/config/allow-external-access-to-containers.md

 ## Introduction

-Researchers working with containers. many times need to remotely access the container.
+Researchers working with containers may at times need to remotely access the container.
 Some examples:

 *   Using a _Jupyter_ _notebook_ that runs within the container
 *   Using _PyCharm_ to run python commands remotely.